LIAAD/kep/README.md

 # KEP - Keyphrase Extraction Package

 KEP is a Python package that enables to extract keyphrases from documents (single or multiple documents) by applying a number of algorithms, the big majority of which provided by [pke](http://www.aclweb.org/anthology/C16-2015) an [open-source package](https://github.com/boudinfl/pke).
 Differently from PKE, we provide a ready to run code to extract keyphrases not only from a single document, but also in batch mode (i.e., several documents).
-More to the point, we consider 20 state-of-the-art datasets from which keyphrases may be extracted, and the corresponding  dfs and lda pre-computed models (which constrasts with pke as only semeval-2010 models are made available).
+More to the point, we consider 20 state-of-the-art datasets from which keyphrases may be extracted, and the corresponding  dfs, lda and KEA pre-computed models (which contrasts with pke as only semeval-2010 models are made available).

 KEP is available on Dockerhub (ready to run) or available for download (in which case, some configurations need to be done).
 Regardless your option, we provide a jupyter notebook to ease the process of extracting keyphrases.
 More on this on the Installation section.